Technigo/project-happy-thoughts-api/README.md

 - The connection from the frontend to the backend took a while to figure out.
 This kept the app from deploying correctly.
 The reasons were the following:
   - Forgetting to declare `config vars` in Heroku.
-  - A naming inconsistency between the frontend (`hearts`) and the backend (`heart`).
+  - Naming inconsistency between the frontend (`hearts`) and the backend (`heart`).
 - Managing several inputs (message and user name) through a single handler was difficult.
 I was created a separated component for the user input at first.
 But then some classmates suggested simply adding it to the general form.
 This helped.
-- I still need to figure out how to reset the user name input at the same time.
+- Resetting both inputs upon submitting was also difficult.
+Inconsistent variable naming in the frontend was the reason for this one.

 ## View it live